gokulkomath/flipkart-price-tracker/README.md

 - On **Linux/macOS**, use a **cron job** to schedule `python price-tracker.py --start` periodically (e.g., every hour or once a day).
 - On **Windows**, use **Task Scheduler** to achieve the same.

+### 🛒 Product URL

+The **product URL** refers to the web address you see **when you open a specific product page on Flipkart**.
+Make sure to copy the full URL from your browser's address bar to use in the setup.